 'We (made) a body with very thin latex channels inside them, pretty much invisible. (...) we made these ball bearings ('eggs') and pushed these ball bearings along these so-called veins to make them stand up. (...)
 The third stage, we just used a suction pump so that the tubes just disappeared from her body, but the 'eggs' stayed'.

-(Richard Gregory also handled the brief throat slashing effect for when an unlucky cleaner is killed, realized as a prosthetic appliance and fake blood pump.)Interestingly, Coates said that this was *not* reused from the same mold as the Action Man mask, despite the similarity with the eyebrows and ears.
+(Richard Gregory also handled the brief throat slashing effect for when an unlucky cleaner is killed, realized as a prosthetic appliance and fake blood pump.)For the close-up shot panning across the alien's body, showing its innards beating like a heart, I imagine the puppet had an air bladder appliance placed around it's empty torso.

 Sources: